jpedrosa94/k8s-labs/README.md

 To deploy this project, ensure you have the following installed:

-- Access to a Kubernetes cluster
+- AWS Credentials
+- AWS CLI
 - Terraform
 - Make
 - Docker